-We know we’re biased, but we at Pac-Van think shipping containers are pretty incredible.
+We know we’re biased, but we at Pac-Van think repurposed shipping containers are pretty incredible.

 Shipping containers have been repurposed for over 2 decades.
 These steel structures can be reused in a multitude of amazing of ways.
 The large quantities available and the cost-effective prices has made them appealing to architects and designers worldwide.

-Custom shipping container structures are becoming more popular day-by-day.
+Custom modular buildings are becoming more popular day-by-day.
 These modified containers are not only unique, but technology allows construction time to be reduced by up to half that of conventional building techniques while cutting back on on-site interruptions.
 In addition to all of this, these modified containers remain significantly more environmentally friendly.

 Repurposed shipping containers stacked together provide high strength, steel structures that when combined can create a wide variety of spaces.
 Classrooms, office spaces, sports halls, container houses, garden nurseries, community centers, artist studios, retail spaces, and apartment complexes are just some of the creative ways people are reusing containers.